soulim/homepage/content/_index.md

 +++
 title = "Software Engineer.
-Maker."
+Maker." description = "A software engineer building the web professionally for the last fifteen years, recently focused on backend challenges at Babbel."
 +++
 A software engineer building the web professionally for the last fifteen years, recently focused on backend challenges at [Babbel](https://www.babbel.com/).